karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 - User ID: the number of user-ids enrolled in the course

 User-id is not chosen as a invariant metric because the number of user-id would change when students see the 5 hour per week screen before enrolling.
-It is not chosen as an evaluation metric because the number of enrolled users is a count that veries from day to day.
-I think this does not provide enough useful information.
+It is not chosen as an evaluation metric because the number of enrolled users is a count variable that is not normalized.
+For metric based on user ID, gross conversion is better choice.

 ### Measuring Standard Deviation